 The ADSL service works with the same copper cable that comes to your premises for the telephone line.
-Now the Fiber also provides the internet and telephone over the same FTTH service.
+Now Fiber also provides the internet, telephone, and IPTV over the same FTTH service, which is also called Triple play service.
 Check the comparison between ADSL and FTTH to find out the real differences and also the superiority of FTTH over ADSL.

 How to convert Ntc ADSL to Fiber?

 Here you shall find the process to convert your Nepal Telecom ADSL service to Fiber.

 First of all, you need to make sure of the availability of FTTH at your location.
 You can visit the Ntc office or You can also check on your own if Ntc Fiber is available at your place with the trick in the detailed information article about Ntc Fiber net.

 If you have already confirmed the availability of Nepal Telecom Fiber by any of the methods, then you need to visit the Nepal Telecom office to fill out a registration form (with some identification).

 The Conversion of the already existing ADSL/telephone line to Fiber is free.